ucsd-progsys/liquidhaskell/README.md

    `./liquid-fixpoint` submodule, or else git may get confused.
 Do any `liquid-fixpoint` development inside a separate clone/copy elsewhere.

+ - If something goes wrong, run

+    rm -r ./liquid-fixpoint
+    git submodule update --init

+   to blow away your copy of the `liquid-fixpoint` submodule and revert to the last saved commit hash.

 Command Line Options
 ====================